-Below is the general timetable for the application process that all UNH applicants--undergrads, grad students, alums, continuing education students--need to follow if they plan to request the Health Professions Advisory Committee Letter of Evaluation when applying schools.
+Below is the general timetable for the application process that all UNH applicants--undergrads, grad students, alums, continuing education students--need to follow if they plan to request the Health Professions Advisory Committee Letter of Evaluation when applying to schools.
 Any applicant planning to request a UNH Committee Letter of Evaluation must abide by UNH timelines and procedures for completing files and Committee interviews.

 Medical, Dental, and Podiatric admissions committees expect a Committee Letter of Evaluation from the applicant’s undergraduate (or graduate institution).
-Optometry admissions committees vary in their letter requirement.
-O.D. applicants may interview with one Committee member who will write an individual letter to meet the O.D. admissions requirements.

 (The Committee Letter of Evaluation is not a standard requirement for applicants to Naturopathic, Chiropractic, Physician Assistant, Pharmacy, and Physical Therapy programs.
 These programs follow a different application process/timeline.
 Applicants should consult with the respective schools and/or application services for information on specific procedures and timelines.)

-- Step 1 Begin assembling an applicant file at the Health Professions (HP) Advising Office during the fall semester two years prior to when you plan to matriculate; during a student's junior year if they plan to go directly into medical/dental school after graduation or during the senior year if the student plans on taking timeoff after graduation.
+- Step 1 Begin assembling an applicant file at the Health Professions (HP) Advising Office during the fall semester two years prior to when you plan to matriculate; during a student's junior year if they plan to go directly into medical/dental school after graduation or during the senior year if the student plans on taking time off after graduation.
 The file consists of a personal essay, resumes, at least three letters of recommendation, and transcripts from all colleges and universities attended.

 - Step 2 Interview (required for medical and dental school applicants) on campus with the Health Professions Advisory Committee during the following spring semester.